Nonparametric estimation of the total treatment effect with multiple outcomes in the presence of terminal events: Method

-where the equality follows from switching the order of integration.}} While the MCF and AUMCF maintain the same straightforward interpretation as the setting without a terminal event, the key difference is that additional recurrences of the event(s) of interest cannot take place after the terminal event. {\blue{Figure \ref{fig:combined_overview} provides intuition for the calculation of the AUMCF in the presence of a terminal event.}}
+While the MCF and AUMCF maintain the same straightforward interpretation as the setting without a terminal event, the key difference is that additional recurrences of the event(s) of interest cannot take place after the terminal event.
+Figure \ref{fig:combined_overview} provides intuition for the calculation of the AUMCF in the presence of a terminal event.